VAIJ-TEJAS/Articles/ToDo List/draft1.md

   - **For MacOS**: You can download Python using Homebrew:

 		brew install python3

-Tkinter comes pre-installed with Python.
-Hence, you need not download it again.

-<div class="div-blue"> <span class="alert-header">Note:</span> <span class="alert-body"> You can verify the installation by typing `python3 --version` in the terminal.</span> </div>
+<div class="div-blue"> <span class="alert-header">Note:</span> <span class="alert-body"> To confirm the installation, enter `python3 --version` in the terminal.</span> </div>

-- Text Editor or IDE: Choose a text editor or IDE you're comfortable with, such as Visual Studio Code or PyCharm, for writing and running Python code.
+- Text Editor or IDE: Select a preferred text editor or IDE, such as Visual Studio Code or PyCharm, to write and execute Python code.
-- Basic Python Skills: Understand basic Python concepts like variables, data types, functions, and control flow.
+- Basic Python Skills: Learn core Python concepts: variables, data types, functions, and control flow.
-- Tkinter Basics: Knowing the basics of Tkinter, such as widgets and event handling, can be helpful.
+- Tkinter Basics: Basic familiarity with Tkinter, including widgets and event handling, can be useful.
 You can learn through [Tkinter documentation][3] or [this article][4].

-With these basics in place, you'll be ready to create your own to-do list app using Tkinter.

 # Designing the User Interface
 **Importing necessary Libraries**
-Tkinter (`tk`) is the primary module for building GUI applications, while `ttk` provides themed widget components for a more modern and customized look.
-The `messagebox` module allows you to display various types of message boxes for user interaction.
-We shal be using SQLite3 for storing our tasks.
-It is a lightweight database engine used for storing and managing data locally.
+Tkinter (`tk`) is the go-to module for GUI applications, complemented by `ttk` for themed widgets, offering a modern appearance.
+Utilizing the `messagebox` module enables the display of user interaction messages.
+Additionally, SQLite3, a lightweight database engine, handles local data storage and management for our tasks.

 	import tkinter as tk
 	from tkinter import ttk, messagebox
 	import sqlite3

 **Creating the Main Window**
-First, we create the main window for the Todo List App with Tkinter, setting its size and geometry.
-Then, we instantiate the TodoListApp class to integrate its functionalities (discussed later) into the window.
-Finally, we start the event loop to ensure the application responds to user interactions.
+We create the main window using Tkinter, set its size, and instantiate the `TodoListApp` class (discussed later) to integrate its functionalities.
+Finally, we start the event loop for user interaction.

 	window = tk.Tk()
 	window.geometry("457x335")